Save 50% off everything with code CYBERMONDAY2025!

 Printable Bear Ten Frames

-Click on the picture above to download the ten frames printable.
+Go to the picture above to get the ten frames printable.

 You can use plastic bear counters from your math center for this bear activity, or Teddy Grahams if your program allows.
 Or you could use the activity with plastic bears the first week, and switch to Teddy Grahams the second week for more hands-on learning fun!